 If not, she is labelled vile and undeserving of love.
 The ‘you are a superwoman because you can do it all’ narrative is nothing but a corollary to the ‘man who is lost in the domestic space without a woman’ narrative that makes sure that women continue to take on domestic responsibilities to fit in even when they have other ambitions, opportunities, tastes, established career paths and are constantly exhausted.
 A jugglery for survival that men are never required to endure.

-It is high time that we see through these anti-female narratives and stop accepting and normalizing male privilege.
+It is high time that we see through these anti-female narratives and stop accepting and normalising male privilege.
 Art imitates life, and therefore it is necessary that we reject content that finds humour in discrimination.
 The domestic space is shared by all the stakeholders who inhabit it.
-Food, clean laundry and organized rooms are everybody’s responsibility.
+Food, clean laundry and organised rooms are everybody’s responsibility.
 It is not the magnanimity of a man to offer to “help” with housework.
 There is no pride in saying that the man does not know how to be a participating member of his domestic life.
 There are various avenues to learn, once you stop transferring the onus of it all onto women.

 There is also absolutely no pride in gloating about how women can do it all, because women who do it all, often have no other go, and we as a society must hold ourselves culpable for the perpetually tired bodies and minds of such women.